hmc-cs-rpan/cs121-recycling/README.md

 ```
 RAILS_ENV=production SECRET_KEY_BASE=<production secret> bin/rake db:setup
 ```
+In Rails 4, if your app is called hi, and you set session['a'] = 'b', your cookie will look something like this:
+_hi_session=BAh7B0kiD3%3D%3D--dc40a55cd52fe32bb3b84ae0608956dfb5824689,
+where _hi_session=<encrypted a=b>--<digital signature>.
+Cookies are set by server and kept client side, with browser resending set cookies to the server every time we request a page.
+To prevent evil people from tampering cookies, a digital signature is used.
+To prevent evil people from understanding a=b string, it's encrypted.
+In both cases secret_key_base value is used (to encrypt/decrypt a=b and to validate digital signature).

 This will take some time (10-30 minutes) because it must load data for over 40,000 built-in cities.